Lottery Secrets Revealed

 Here's What I Mean

 - Play the right game.
 Don't just blindly pick the game with the biggest prize.
-Games with huge jackpots are stupidly hard to win.
+Games with huge lottery jackpots are stupidly hard to win.

 - Buying more entries gives a better chance of winning.
 So together with the above, plan how you are going to spend your budget.
 And stick to your plan.

 - If you hit the jackpot, do everything you can to avoid publicity.
-Yes, the media circus can be fun, but the begging letters and crazies will arrive in droves and they won't go away anytime soon.
+Yes, the media circus can be fun, but the begging letters and crazies will arrive in droves and they won't go away any time soon.